+Basic Subjects 44 credits or more

 Linkage Subjects 4-20 credits

+Specialized Subjects 68 credits or more

 (3-2) The GBP (Faculty of Businesss Administration) requires 124 credits for graduation, divided into the following subject groups.
 However, students can obtain up to 20 credits from linkage subjects.